cloudmesh-community/fa18-516-17/paper/paper.md

 # Cloud Security Alliance (CSA) :wave: :exclamation: fa18-516-17

-:o: format incorrect - I believe I fixed this!
+:o: format incorrect - BP - Fixed below!

-:o: bulleted list use phrase sush as according to - I Fixed this!
+:o: bulleted list use phrase sush as according to - Fixed below!

-:o: this is incomplete as entire sections in the introductions are missing according to you, therfore this will not be further reviewed till not fixed -
+:o: this is incomplete as entire sections in the introductions are missing according to you, therfore this will not be further reviewed till not fixed - BP - Fixed below!

+:o: no superscript as char use markdown for that - BP - took out the incorrect superscript character

 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-516-17/edit/master/paper/paper.md)

 ## Introduction to CSA